 Compiling and running this code results in this:

-You should now have the context and knoweldge needed to write your own smart contracts.
+You should now have the context and knowledge needed to write your own chialisp programs.
 Remember from part 2 that these programs run on the blockchain and instruct the blockchain what to do with the coin's value.

 If you have further questions feel free to ask on Keybase.